vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/118_aghaM_sa.md

 +++

-On the Vaiśvadeva having been finished, if another guest should happen to arrive,—for him also he should provide food to the best of his ability; but he shall not make any offering (out of that food).—(108)
+He who cooks for himself eats only sin; for the eating of good mem has been described as the eating of the remains of sacrifices.—(118).